After Placement of Dental Implants

 Wearing your Prosthesis

-Partial dentures, flippers, or full dentures should not be worn until refitted or relined by Dr. Rodenburg, Dr. MacMenamin, Dr. Brown or Dr. Burns or your general dentist.
+Partial dentures, flippers, or full dentures should not be worn until refitted or relined by Dr. Rodenburg, Dr. MacMenamin, Dr. Brown, Dr. Burns or Dr. Shearen or your general dentist.
 The wearing of dentures may jeopardize a successful healing process.